mitchell/destinate/SRS.md

   * 5.3.2.1 The app shall return activities based on the users search query, this should take no longer than 5 seconds.
 ## 5.4 Environment Requirements
 * 5.4.1 Development Environment Requirements
-  * 5.4.1.1 This Application's frontend will use javascript with the Meteor framework
+  * 5.4.1.1 This Application's FrontEnd will use React Native with the Expo framework
-  * 5.4.1.2 This Application's backend will use the serverless framework
+  * 5.4.1.2 This Application's BackEnd will use the serverless framework, AWS, Go Language, PostgreSQL
 * 5.4.2 Execution Environment Requirements
   * 5.4.2.1 This application shall run natively on iOS
   * 5.4.2.2 This application requires an internet connection